-- It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Place the motorcycle on the centerstand. - Disconnect the brake cable at the wheel by removing the brake lever free play adjusting nut, then removing the cable from the brake camshaft lever and brake shoe plate.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.

+- 1. Place the motorcycle on the centerstand - 2.
+Disconnect the brake cable at the wheel by removing the brake lever free play adjusting nut, then removing the cable from the brake camshaft lever and brake shoe plate.